light-space/backend-challenge/README.md

 ## Features

 - The whole application can be executed from the command line
-- Submit an invoice via command line by passing invoice's amount, department, and whether a manager approval is required as input fields
+- Submit an invoice via command line by passing invoice's amount, department, and whether a manager approval is required as arguments
 - Delete the current Workflow
 - Add rules to the current Workflow
 - Print the current Workflow
 - Support two ways to give approval: Slack and Email
-- Five employees are included in the database at init.
+- Five employees are included in the database

 ## Limitations

-- User can not modify previously entered rules.
-Need to delete the workflow and create it again.
+- User cannot modify previously entered rules, but needs to delete the workflow and create it again.
 - Error messages are a bit general.
 Some errors might not be handled.
 - Limited test coverage (only for showcasing)
-- Employees can not be added or removed
+- Employees cannot be added or removed

 ## Command Line Executables